Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Confusion between ROM and Permanent Storage

-People often refer to ROM as the permanent storage of computers, smartphones, tablets, etc. I have heard people saying their smartphone has 8GB of RAM and 256GB of ROM.
+People often refer to ROM as the permanent storage of computers, smartphones, tablets, etc. I have heard people say their smartphone has 8GB of RAM and 256GB of ROM.
 By ROM, they refer to the storage.
 But that isn’t true.
 ROM has its key applications where the stored data isn’t meant to be manipulated.
-Most people would not want to re-program their microwave’s functioning.
+Most people would not want to reprogram their microwave’s functioning.
 They just want them to work perfectly.
 ROM serves that purpose.

 On the other hand, most people are clear about the RAM.
 They know it is temporary memory and is volatile in nature.
 Once you restart your computer or smartphone, all the apps and their data (if not saved) will be deleted.
-Most operating systems even warn you about the opened applications if you try to shut it down with unsaved data.
+Most operating systems even warn you about the open applications if you try to shut them down with unsaved data.
 This is because RAM will be cleared once its power supply is cut.
 They also know the importance of RAM in performance.
 Upgrading to more RAM doesn’t always mean more performance if you already have enough of it.

 Conclusion: The key difference between RAM and ROM